liv-ac-uk/comp122/labs/regex/README.md

 Pattern pattern = Pattern.compile("Rebel|Empire");
 ```

-If we were to recompile our program and run it we would see that it has matched on both of these words in the input
+If we were to match this in our program and run it we would see that it has matched on both of these words in the input

 ```
 $ java Rebel